 Q. What influenced your finally finishing the book?

-A. I recently became interested in genealogy—in finding my roots as far back as I could.
-I learned a lot of my ancestors had moved across Virginia—the English ones came westward from the Tidewater area, and others came down the Great Wagon Road from Pennsylvania or diagonally across Virginia from Maryland.
-Some stayed where they originally landed, but some in each generation moved a little farther.
+A. In 2015 I became interested in genealogy--in finding my roots as far back as I could.
+I learned a lot of my ancestors had moved across Virginia.
+The English ones came westward from the Tidewater area, and others came down the Great Wagon Road from Pennsylvania or diagonally across Virginia from Maryland.
+Some stayed where they originally landed, but some in each generation moved a little farther south or west.
 After the Revolutionary War, some received land patents and moved their families to the new territory.
 But in every generation, some would stay and some would go.

 Q. Them That Go is set in a made-up county, Bosworth County.
 Since you mention Roanoke and Botetourt Counties as well as a lot of other real places, why didn't you use a real county in deep southwest Virginia or eastern Tennessee or eastern Kentucky or western North Carolina?